marios-zindilis/zindilis.com/docs/raspberry-pi-security-bootstrap.md

 Raspberry Pi Security Bootstrap
 ===============================

-These are my notes on the first steps of improving security on a new Raspberry Pi.
+<p class='lead'>These are my notes on the first steps of improving security on a new Raspberry
+Pi.
 The default configuration that an RPi comes with might be suitable for a development environment in a private or isolated network, but if you intend on exposing your RPi to the world then you need to tweak that configuration to be more robust.
-The commands mentioned here have been tested on a Raspberry Pi B+, running a fresh installation of [Raspbian](http://www.raspbian.org/).
+The commands mentioned here have been tested on a Raspberry Pi B+, running a fresh installation of [Raspbian](http://www.raspbian.org/).</p>

 Disclaimer: Security is fluid and open-ended.
 The following are mere suggestions.
 Taking these steps will hopefully reduce your exposure, but does